aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 ![applications.png](applications.png)

-3. Scroll down to the bottom of the page, you can find a Create New Application button, click it to create it.
+3. Scroll down to the bottom of the page; you will find a **Create New Application** button.
+Click it to create a new application.

 ![createnewapplication.png](createnewapplication.png)

-4. Enter the creation page, select and enter the name, description, and storage address you want to build, and click the save button to return to the previous page after successful creation.
+4. On the creation page, enter the name, description, and storage address you want, then click the **Save** button to return to the previous page after successful creation.

 ![applicationinfo.png](applicationinfo.png)

-5. Scroll down to the bottom of the page, you will see the Application information box you just created, click it to view and update your security credentials.
+5. Scroll down to the bottom of the page; you will see the Application information box you just created.
+Click it to view and update your security credentials.

 ![firstapp.png](firstapp.png)